FormalLanguageConstrainedPathQuerying/formal-lang-course/tasks.en.md

 Additionally, the notebook should include a report and an analysis of the results of your experiments in textual form.
 The report should be accompanied by diagrams, tables, and images, if necessary, to explain the results.

-The solution is not just code, but an experimental research report that should be a connected text containing (at a minimum) the following sections:
+The solution is not just code, but an experimental research report that should be a connected text containing (at least) the following sections:
 - Problem statement
 - Description of the solutions being researched
 - Description of the dataset for the experiments